-Please note that for 2018 applications (for pupillage commencing in 2019), Fountain Court will require all applicants for pupillage to have completed a three day assessed mini-pupillage, save in exceptional circumstances.
+Please note that for 2022 applications (for pupillage commencing in 2023), Fountain Court will normally require all applicants for pupillage to have completed an assessed mini-pupillage.

-The mini-pupillage will last for three days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
+The mini-pupillage will last for two days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
 We are conscious that there are many demands on applicants’ time but this system has proved to be a more effective and fair way of selecting candidates than one based on the Pupillage Gateway forms and interview alone.
-We also know that fitting in mini-pupillages can be particularly difficult for those doing the GDL and will prioritise the Christmas slots for such candidates.
+We require our mini-pupils to have commenced legal study before doing a mini-pupillage.
+We know that fitting in mini-pupillages can be particularly difficult for those doing the GDL and will prioritise the Christmas slots for such candidates.

 We will pay £150 towards your expenses upon completion of your mini-pupillage.

-There are three deadlines for applications for mini-pupillages during the course of the year.
+There are two deadlines for applications for mini-pupillages during the course of the year.
 Please apply by:

 - 30th March – For mini-pupillages in the Summer period (normally June or July).